nguyenhothanhtam0709/learn-compiler/basic-c-compiler/README.md

 #Overview

 Basic C compiler based on [A Compiler Writing Journey](https://github.com/DoctorWkt/acwj) for learning about compiler backend.
+My compilers have backend for x86-64 and AArch64 (MacOS Apple Silicon) and is only tested on Ubuntu 22.04 x86-64 and Mac M4 pro.

 ## Note on limitations